ketka82uk/Tic-Tac-Dino/README.md

 **Me:** ...

 ### Ultimate Tic-Tac-Toe (with added dinosaurs)
-To say I was a little nervous going into this one would be the understatement of the century, but I did what I always do in times of indecision and crisis - let my six-year-old decide what to do next.
+This was my first project on my GA course after only a few weeks of tuition, and to say I was a little nervous going into it would be the understatement of the year.
+But I did what I always do in times of indecision and crisis - let my six-year-old decide what to do next.
 She wanted Ultimate Tic-Tac-Toe with dinosaurs, so that's what she got.

 If you're not familiar with the rules of Ultimate Tic-Tac-Toe then you can read them [here](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe).
 Sadly, it's a little more complicated than regular tic-tac-toe as I was about to find out...